 - A. Who is eligible for prior learning assessment? - Practicing Echocardiographers and Vascular Sonographers who wish to earn their degree.
-This option applies to those who are registered in Adult or Pedi Echocardiography or Vascular Sonography with at least 2 years of experience and would like to earn their Associate Degree.
+This option applies to those who are registered in Adult or Pedi Echocardiography or Vascular Sonography with at least 2 years of experience and would like to earn an Associate Degree.
 Requires advance permission from program director - 2.
 Individuals who have had prior learning of or experience with the subject matter of a particular course. - B. DCVS program courses may be challenged in sequence through Prior Learning Assessment.
+Credit is awarded by departmental examination, national registry credential, experience or self-study and distance education. - C. Advanced standing applies to sonographers who are registered and would now like to complete the associate degree program. - D. Sonography professionals with at least two (2) years full-time experience in the field will have the opportunity to challenge DCVS courses. - E. These courses must be challenged in sequence unless permission is otherwise granted by the program director. - F. Not all DCVS courses may be challenged.
+For each credit hour granted by prior learning assessment, credit by examination, credit by experience or credit for advanced standing may be obtained as follows: - 1.
+Academic courses: See catalog for current guidelines. - 2.
+DCVS Courses: Advanced standing for a course in which both the lecture and laboratory are taught on campus may be obtained by passing the written comprehensive examination with a minimum score of 85% and by passing the laboratory practical examination(s) with a minimum score of 85% if applicable.

-Credit is awarded by departmental examination, national registry credential, experience or self-study and distance education. - C. Admission requirements, pre-requisites and academic courses are still required.
+Note: Admission requirements, pre-requisites and academic courses are still required.